Gerardo Parra

 Gerardo Enrique Parra (born May 6, 1987) is a Venezuelan former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Milwaukee Brewers, Baltimore Orioles, Colorado Rockies, San Francisco Giants and Washington Nationals, as well for the Yomiuri Giants of Nippon Professional Baseball (NPB).
-Parra is a two-time Gold Glove Award winner.
-He was on the Nationals when they won the 2019 World Series.
+Parra is a two-time Gold Glove Award winner and won the 2019 World Series as a member of the Nationals.

 Career

 Arizona Diamondbacks

-On May 13, 2009, he was called up from AA (Double A) Mobile BayBears when left fielder Conor Jackson was placed on the disabled list.
+On May 13, 2009, the Diamondbacks promoted Parra to the major leagues from the Double A Mobile BayBears when left fielder Conor Jackson was placed on the disabled list.
 He was inserted into the starting lineup the same day, and in his first Major League at bat he became the 100th player in MLB history to hit a home run in his first at bat.

 In his first five games he had at least one RBI, becoming the second player since Mike Lansing (1993) in the last 30 years to accomplish this feat.
 Parra was named NL Rookie of the Month for May and reached base in each of his first 17 games.